 Autumn Internship: SPJIMR is probably the only b-school in India that has an autumn internship program instead of the conventional summer internships.
 Unlike other b-school students, SPJIMR students go for internships after choosing their specialisation.
 The students sit for interviews with companies and profiles that they are interested in.
 The advantage is that, by the time they go for their internship, they have studied a few subjects related to the specialisation and hence, are more prepared for the job.
 This gives them an opportunity to them for executing their theoretical knowledge at work.

-USP: Their NCL (Non-Classroom Learning) program is designed to ensure a holistic development of the students.
+USP: Their NCL (Non-Classroom Learning) program is designed to ensure the holistic development of the students.

 Campus Life: SPJIMR students are given an opportunity for all-round development while on-campus.
 There are around 15 – 20 committees which work in different areas such as placements, cultural, social awareness, etc. and it’s mandatory for all the students to be a part of such committees.
 PGDM students have an option to participate in Ojas, the cultural fest, and SPrint, which is the sports fest.
 GASP (Guild of Actors at SPJIMR) is an annual event where students volunteer to produce a play.
 It’s a student-driven event.